Shazam2morrow/hacktips/Web/access-control.md

 3. **Parameterized queries**

-   Use parameterized queries to prevent SQL injection attacks, which can lead to unauthorized data access and privilege escalation.
+   Use parameterized queries to prevent SQL injection attacks, which can lead to unauthorized data access and **PE**.

 4. **Code reviews and security testing**